Absence of wandering domains for some real entire functions with bounded singular sets: Estimates on the hyperbolic metric

-In this section, we present some elementary facts about the hyperbolic metric on a plane domain.
-Firstly, recall that the hyperbolic metrics on the unit disk, on the upper half plane $\H_{>0}$ and on the punctured disk $\D^*=\D\setminus\{0\}$ are given by
+It is well-understood how the hyperbolic metric on the Euclidean domain $U$ depends on the geometry of $U$.
+We briefly collect the results relevant for our proofs.
+Recall that the hyperbolic metrics on the unit disc, on the upper half plane $\H_{>0}$ and on the punctured disc $\D^*=\D\setminus\{0\}$ are given by

-The following estimates are useful for general domains; they follow from the Schwarz lemma and Koebe's theorem, respectively.
+The following estimates are useful for general domains; they follow from the Schwarz lemma and Koebe's $1/4$-theorem, respectively.

 \begin{prop}(\cite[Theorems 8.2 and 8.6]{beardonminda}) Let $U\subset\C$ be a hyperbolic domain.
 Then

 If $U$ is simply connected, then also

 \end{prop}